First look inside Disney's 'Avatar -- World of Pandora'

 "I wanted to do it again the minute it ended," Stephen Lang, who memorably played baddie Colonel Miles Quaritch, says.

-Like most of the cast, Lane had come for the park's opening.
+Like most of the cast, Lang had come for the park's opening.

 "I needed to confirm if it was every bit as extraordinary as I thought it was the first time," Lang said.
 "And it is!"